-Indoor hanging plants, such as the philodendron, are those with long trailing leaves and look incredible in hanging pots or wall planters.
+Indoor hanging plants, such as the philodendron, are those with long trailing leaves and look incredible in a hanging basket or wall planter.

 Succulent plants (also just called succulents) are thick and fleshy plants that retain water in their leaves.
 Aloe vera plants are the best example, and technically cacti fall into this category as well.

 Succulents are drought resistant and very forgiving if you don’t water them regularly (in fact, they prefer dry soil).
-However, they do need ample amounts of bright indirect sunlight.
+However, they do need ample amounts of medium to bright indirect sunlight.

 Tree plants (like Fiddle Fig Leaf and Rubber plants) are large and fast-growing plants that grow tall and look stunning in the home.
 The ZZ plant grows similarly to tree plants but doesn’t get as tall (usually maxing out at five feet).